-After breakfast and final preparations for your first two days of trekking, you depart mid-morning, taking a short boat shuttle to the start of our hike.
+After breakfast and final preparations for your first two days of trekking, you depart mid-morning, taking a short boat shuttle to the start of the hike.
 The route will follow a trail along the lakeshore and along stock trails, and we will carry daypacks loaded only with essential items.
 Luggage, equipment, and food will follow by horseback or boat under the care of our horse packers and staff.
 This allows for exploring and adventure.
-A short boat at the end of our hike will end the day, depending upon the final route chosen to your tent camp for the night.